SimonArgead/Heimdal-Drone-project/README.md

 Current issue:

 The current issue in this project is that mavros crashes.
 This could be due to: Mavros starts multiple times/starts multiple nodes.
+Other issue: Implement ardupilot in the .xacro file.

 Dependencies: